Can I appeal the decision of the awarding authority on my grant application?

 If after appealing the decision to the appeals officer you still feel that the student grant rules have not been interpreted correctly you may appeal this decision to the Minister for Education and Skills or the independent Student Grants Appeals Board as appropriate – this must be done within 30 days of the appeals officer’s decision.

-All appeals on grant applications made under the 2011 and 2012 student grant schemes are appropriate to the independent Student Grants Appeals Board.
-This is provided for under the Student Support Act 2011.
-If your application was assessed by S.U.S.I. your appeal will be considered by the Student Grants Appeals Board.
+All appeals in respect of grant applications assessed under the 2011, 2012 and 2013 student grant schemes are appropriate to the independent Student Grants Appeals Board, this is provided for under the Student Support Act 2011.
+[If your application was assessed by S.U.S.I. your appeal will be considered by the Student Grants Appeals Board.]

 Grant applications under all previous schemes, for continuing students, are appropriate to the Department of Education & Skills and an appeal is submitted to the Minister: the Appeal Form to the Minister is available from your awarding authority.